SlightlyOffset/SimplePasswordGen/README.md

 |  Estimated strength: Strong  |
  ------------------------------

-NOTE: The strength estimation assume even distribution of characters(e.g. uppercase, lowercase, etc)
+NOTE: The strength estimation did not reflect the real world strength against attacking attempts.
-        thus the estimation can be off.
+       User still need to practice cautions while using the password.
 NOTE: All passwords generated should not be saved locally without encryption such as .txt or .csv.
 ```